Nexosis/community-code-of-conduct/long-form-code-of-conduct.md

 * We will not name harassment victims without their consent.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of the Nexosis Community and/or the general public.

 ## Feedback on this Code of Conduct
 With our value of curiosity at heart, feedback is always appreciated.
-You can submit feedback by creating an issue or submitting a pull request in this Github repository or by completing and submitting [this form](https://goo.gl/ZyXtah).
+You can submit feedback by [creating an issue](https://github.com/Nexosis/community-code-of-conduct/issues) in this Github repository or by completing and submitting [this form](https://goo.gl/ZyXtah).

 The Nexosis Community Code of Conduct is a living document.
 It will evolve with the Nexosis Community and ensure that we provide a safe, inclusive, welcoming, and harassment-free space and experience for all community participants, with awareness and mindfulness toward the ever-changing realities around us.